lorenzoliuzzo/scipp/docs/physics/measurements.md

 };
 ```

-In the namespace units are defined the most common units of measure:
+In the `units` namespace are defined the most common units of measure:
 ```cpp
 namespace units {